+$^{^2 {\}rm In}$ practice no DHT would use such a small identifier space, but it's more tractable for illustrative purposes.
-Fate-Sharing: Lookups cannot be lost through the departure of an intermediate carrying the lookup request.

-Debugging: Iterative routing is easier to debug since information at each step is reported back to the client performing the lookup.

-Compartmentalization: Iterative routing allows route table structure and lookup efficiency to be improved independently in a deployed network.
-Our tool, kLookup, uses this division to evaluate a variety of lookup techniques directly over the existing Kad network, as shown in Sections IV and V.

-Route Table Extraction: It is possible to download the routing table of any peer, which we make use of in our tool, kFetch, described in Section III-B.
+- Fate-Sharing: Lookup messages cannot be lost due to the departure of an intermediate peer holding the lookup request [15]. - Debugging: Iterative routing is easier to debug since information at each step is reported back to the client performing the lookup. - Compartmentalization: Iterative routing decouples route table maintenance and lookup technique, allowing them to be studied and improved independently in a deployed network.
+Our tool, kLookup, uses this division to evaluate a variety of lookup techniques directly over the existing Kad network, as shown in Sections V and VI. - Route Table Extraction: Iterative routing allows us to download the entire routing table of any peer.
+We make use of this feature in our tool, kFetch, described in Section IV-B.

-In summary, the key properties of Kademlia (and, thus, Kad) are as follows:

-- Routing by prefix-matching

-- Redundancy in routing tables (k-buckets)

-- Parallel routing

-- Iterative routing

-Of these, redundancy, parallel routing, and iterative routing could each be adding directly to most varieties of DHT.
+In summary, the key properties of Kademlia (and thus Kad) are as follows: (i) routing by prefix-matching, (ii) redundancy in routing tables (k-buckets), (iii) parallel routing, and (iv) iterative routing.
+Redundancy, parallel routing, and iterative routing could be incorporated into most varieties of DHT.
 For example, EpiChord is a variant of Chord with parallel routing.
 Prefix-matching is an intrinsic property of Kademlia's design, which it shares with a number of other DHTs such as Pastry and Tapestry.

-Kad is a Kademlia-based network for file-sharing, composed of eMule clients.
-It has approximately 1 million simultaneous users, plus many more firewalled peers who utilize the Kad DHT for lookups but do not participate in the DHT structure.
-For each file an eMule client is sharing, it computes the hash of each word in the filename, and publishes information about itself and the file to the peers responsible for the hashes.
+Kad is a Kademlia-based DHT network for file-sharing, composed of eMule clients.
+While Kad is based on Kademlia, Kad uses a slightly different routing table structure, described in detail in Section III.
+Kad has approximately 1 million simultaneous users, plus many more firewalled peers who utilize the Kad DHT for lookups but do not participate in the DHT structure.
+For each file an eMule client shares, the client computes the hash of each word in the filename, and publishes information about itself and the file to the peers responsible for the hashes.
 When an eMule user enters a keyword search, eMule computes the hash of the first keyword and initiates a lookup for the hash.
 The lookup returns a set of endpoints to which the client submits the full keyword list.
 Those peers process the query and return a set of matching results.